 To meet my second goal I decided that I needed to train the model on each separate subtopic of the review, before I did that all the subtopics had an inclination to look the same.
 This would of course require even more time for finetuning, but all the training text was already collected so I only had to do a bit of analysis and select the best parts.

-I had to run an other pass of NLP to finetune the model for each subtopic I wanted it to write about.
+I had to run another pass of NLP to finetune the model for each subtopic I wanted it to write about.
 So I used NLTK and Yake to extract only reviews that mentioned the keywords in each separate subtopic I wanted the AI to write.
 I wanted 3-5 subtopics and a summary for each page, the keywords for each had already been decided in the previous NLP pass.

 So for example to finetune GPT-2 to write the summary I used the keywords from the title of the page.
 The script goes through all user made reviews and selects the ones that matches the keywords the best.
-These reviews are the finally used as training material to fine tune the deep learning model.
+These reviews are then finally used as training material to fine tune the deep learning model.

-I think this solution although time consuming was needed to create text that actually is true.
+I think this solution, although time consuming, was needed to create text that actually is true.
 This way the consensus of the most common characteristics of the product will be used and it will also be a consensus of the opinions of those characteristics.
 A sort of AI powered meta review, which was exactly what I was going for when I started the project.